Ostrea edulis: Description

 When mature, O. edulis adults range from 3.8 to 11 cm across.

-Shells are oval or pear shaped, white, yellowish or cream in colour, with a rough surface showing pale brown or bluish concentric bands on the right valve.
+Shells are oval or pear shaped, white, yellowish or cream in colour, with a rough outer surface showing pale brown or bluish concentric bands on the right valve.
 The two valves are quite different in shape and size, as the left one is concave and fixed to the substratum, while the right one is almost flat and fits inside the left.
 The inner surface is smooth, whitish or bluish-grey.

 Biology

-Ostrea edulis are gregarious molluscs that start their lives as males.
-They mature sexually after eight–ten months and may change sex depending on the water temperature.
+The majority of Ostrea edulis start life as males.
+Sexual maturity is reached after a period between eight and ten months. and may change sex depending on the water temperature, among other factors.
 Usually the lifespan can reach about six years, with a maximum of 15 years.
 Adult oysters feed by filtration.

 Distribution

 The species naturally ranges along the western and southern coasts of Europe from Norway to Morocco and including most of the British Isles and the Mediterranean coast.
 Naturally viable populations have appeared in eastern North America from Maine to Rhode Island subsequent to artificial introduction in the 1940s and 1950s.